quil-lang/quil/spec/Quil.md

 Each frame has a scale which is tracked throughout the program.
 Initially the scale starts out as 1.
 It may be set or shifted up and down.

-The scale must remain a floating point positive real number.
+The scale must remain a positive real number.

 Example:
 ```